Mainz Biomed And Bantleon Partner To Elevate Corporate Health With Second Phase Of CRC Screening Program For Employees

+Mainz Biomed and Bantleon Partner to Elevate Corporate Health with Second Phase of CRC Screening Program for Employees

-(MENAFN- GlobeNewsWire - Nasdaq) Hermann Bantleon GmbH (“Bantleon), Shareholder of German AVIA, will Offer the ColoAlert® At-Home Screening Test to Employees Across All Three of Their German Locations, Namely Ulm, Ulm-Nord, and Crimmitschau, in Q1 2024
+Hermann Bantleon GmbH (“Bantleon), Shareholder of German AVIA, will Offer the ColoAlert® At-Home Screening Test to Employees Across All Three of Their German Locations, Namely Ulm, Ulm-Nord, and Crimmitschau, in Q1 2024.

-BERKELEY, Calif. and MAINZ, Germany, Dec.
-19, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – December 19, 2023 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today the second phase of its colorectal cancer (CRC) screening campaign through its BGM (“betriebliches Gesundheitsmanagement”) partnership with Bantleon, a shareholder of German AVIA and renowned for its high-performance lubricants and service solutions.
 Bantleon selected ColoAlert®, Mainz Biomed's highly efficacious and easy-to-use screening test for CRC, for its corporate health program (BGM).

+This continued BGM initiative follows a successful pilot program and will launch in Q1 2024 in line with CRC awareness month March.
+Via the Company's BGM program, Bantleon offers ColoAlert® to its employees across all three sites in Germany – Ulm, Ulm-Nord and Crimmitschau.
+Bantleon employees are able to register using Mainz Biomed's online portal and have the ColoAlert®

 Please visit Mainz Biomed's official website for investors at mainzbiomed/investors/ for more information.